 Tidal Twister, SeaWorld San Diego’s newest coaster, is now open!
-We had the opportunity to check it out earlier this week, and it’s clear that SeaWorld has a winner on its hands.
+We had the opportunity to check it out earlier this week, and it’s a great attraction for all members of the family.
 The new ride, located in the northwest corner of the park by the Bayside Amphitheater, is the world’s first Skywarp Horizon, a horizontal, figure-eight family coaster.
 Riders load on opposite sides of the figure eight, accelerate to 30 mph, and twist and bank along the track as if they are riding the tide.

 The ride starts when passengers board into two “trains” on opposite sides of the track.
 The trains then tilt about 45° down and start moving back and forth.
 Assuming that you’re sitting forwards on the side closest to Shipwreck Rapids, you’ll start by moving backwards into the zero-g roll, feeling almost a second of complete, upside-down hangtime.
 You’ll then move forwards, crest the airtime hill, and catch a great view of Mission Bay and the SeaWorld Rescue Center.
 The train will start to speed up pretty quickly, and you’ll hit the top speed of 30 mph as you go through the zero-g roll.
 You’ll end up going through the course at full speed about three times, then the ride will start to slow down.
 A hydraulic mechanism will tilt the train to be parallel with the station and your ride on Tidal Twister is complete!